Sex verification in sports: Transgender athletes

 In November 2015, the IOC held a meeting to address both its transgender and hyperandrogenism policies.
 In regard to transgender athletes it stated that transgender athletes cannot be excluded from an opportunity to participate in sporting competition.
-Transgender athletes who identified themselves as female would be allowed to compete in that category as long as their testosterone levels were below 10 nanomoles per litre for at least 12 months prior to the competition.
-There would be no restrictions on transgender athletes who identify and compete as male.
-In 2019, the IAAF lowered the maximum level to 5 nmol/L.
+Transgender athletes who identified themselves as female would be allowed to compete in that category as long as their testosterone levels were below 10 nmol/L for at least 12 months prior to the competition.
+There would be no restrictions on transgender athletes who identify and compete as male since their condition is disadvantageous.
+In 2018, the IAAF lowered the maximum level to 5 nmol/L.